 Downtown Brooklyn DRI Study Area + Potential Locations

 Projects must take place within the Downtown Brooklyn Study Area, as identified by the State during the DRI process.
-A map of the area can be found here, and a list of potential sites can be found here.
+A map of the area can be found here.
+A list of potential sites can be found here, with the sites mapped here.
 Any viable location within the DRI study area may be proposed, and you may propose more than one potential location for your project.

 Project Review + Selection Process